latchset/custodia/API.md

 therefore, not standardized.

-Access paths are also not standardized, although the common practice is to mount th secrets api under the /secrets URI
+Access paths are also not standardized, although the common practice is to mount the secrets api under the /secrets URI

 The Custodia API uses JSON to format requests and replies.